 Depending on the file size, it may take a bit of time to view, and often it may also zoom into a single element once loaded.

 The nice thing about Glyph Viewer is that all data will be shown in the Glyph List.
-Clicking on each element will snap to location, and that make navigating very easy.
+Clicking on each element will snap to location, and that makes navigating very easy.
 A sample screenshot of the New England region is shown below